How to get to Saint Tropez from Nice or Marseille

 How to get from Nice to Saint Tropez by bus.

-The easiest and fastest way is to take bus number ‘60’ with a change at the bus station in Frejus to bus number ‘876’.
-However, the schedule of this pair is very limited, from 09:00 to 15:30.
-The trip lasts from 3 hours to 3 hours 40 minutes, depending on the duration of the transfer.
-Tickets can be purchased online, from the driver or at the box office.
-The ticket price for the bus ‘60’ = 18 euro (this is an express line bus), for the bus ‘876’ = 2.10 euro (this is a regional bus, it travels with all stops).
-The official website of the carrier Zou! - zou.maregionsud.fr.
+The most straightforward and expeditious option entails boarding bus route ‘60’ with a subsequent transfer at the Frejus bus station to bus route ‘876’.
+Nevertheless, the timetable for this combination is notably restricted, operating solely between 09:00 and 15:30.
+The journey duration ranges from 3 to 3 hours and 40 minutes, contingent upon the transfer duration.
+Tickets are available for purchase online, from the driver, or at the ticket office.
+The fare for bus route ‘60’ is 18 euros (considered an express service), while for bus route ‘876’ it amounts to 2.10 euros (as it operates with all designated stops).
+For further information, visit the official website of the carrier Zou! - zou.maregionsud.fr

 3) Transfer with a private driver from Nice: